JCal: Connecting California students with journalism, newsrooms and their communities

 - If you were in charge of a news organization, what would its mission statement be?
 (250 words or less)

 - Tell us about your upbringing and lived experience in California.
 Which communities are you a part of and how has that shaped you and how you experience the world?
 (400 words or less)

 - Reporting Pitch: Each JCal student will work on a journalism project during their time in the program.
 The goal is for this piece of journalism to be published at the end of the JCal program.
-This year, the reporting theme is Water and Drought.
-Examples of story ideas include access to safe drinking water, effects on agricultural and fishing communities, water usage and restriction, changes to landscaping/flora, wildfires and fire safety, evolving relationships between people and the land/environment, etc. In this pitch, lay out in detail the reporting you want to do on this topic: what is the story, who would you interview, what format this piece would take, etc.
+This year, the reporting theme is California’s Next Workforce.
+Applicants must lay out, in detail, the reporting they want to do on this topic: what is the story, who would you interview, what format this piece would take, etc.